nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Adds a buyer with the specified `BUYER_NAME`, `BUYER_PHONE_NUMBER`, and `BUYER_EMAIL`.
 * The `BUYER_NAME` ignores extra/leading/trailing spaces.
 Extra/leading/trailing spaces will be trimmed and the name will be converted into an array of words.
 The `BUYER_NAME` also ignores UPPER/lower case.
 All names will be converted to lower case and checked against the in-memory database.
 * The `BUYER_PHONE_NUMBER` must be 8 numbers in the range [0-9] and can only start with ‘8’ or ‘9’.
-* The `BUYER_EMAIL` should follow the format local-part@domain and adhere to the following constraints: The local-part must consist only of alphanumeric characters and allowed special characters, with no special characters at the beginning or end.
-After the local-part, there must be an '@' followed by the domain name.
-The domain name consists of domain labels separated by periods.
-Each domain label must start and end with an alphanumeric character and may contain hyphens in between.
-Additionally, the domain must end with a domain label that is at least two characters long.
+* The `BUYER_EMAIL` should be of the format local-part@domain "
+  + "and adhere to the following constraints:
+  * The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+The local-part may not start or end with any special characters and must not contain consecutive special characters.
+  * This is followed by a '@' and then a domain name.
+The domain name is made up of domain labels separated by periods.
+  * The domain name must:
+    * end with a domain label at least 2 characters long
+    * have each domain label start and end with alphanumeric characters
+    * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 Examples:
 * `addbuyer n/John p/83456789 e/john@gmail.com` adds a buyer whose name is `John`, phone number is `83456789` and email is `john@gmail.com`.